Across India, millions live this reality.

 can't repay informal loans, trapped in debt at crushing interest rates.

-Resilience is not a one-time outcome.
-It is a long-term capacity.
-It is the ability of households to endure, recover from, and adapt to shocks — without compromising their long-term well-being.
-This lens reshapes how we approach development through three fundamental shifts:
+Building resilience is not a one-time outcome.
+It is a long-term capacity - the ability of households to exercise agency to endure, recover from, and adapt to shocks on their own terms, without compromising their well-being.
+This lens reshapes development through three fundamental shifts

 Helping families stay healthy and earn steadily.